jiko/cyborgmanifesto/index.md

 (Sofoulis) might put it, they have been 'techno-digested'.
 The dichotomies between mind and body, animal and human, organism and machine, public and private, nature and culture, men and women, primitive and civilized are all in question ideologically.
-The actual situation of women is their integration/ exploitation into a world system of production/reproduction and com-munication called the informatics of domination.
-The home, workplace, market, public arena, the body itself- all can be dispersed and interfaced in nearly infinite, polymorphous ways, with large consequences for women and others - consequences that themselves are very different for different people and which make potent oppositional international movements difficult to imagine and essential for survival.
+The actual situation of women is their integration/exploitation into a world system of production/reproduction and communication called the informatics of domination.
+The home, workplace, market, public arena, the body itself- all can be dispersed and interfaced in nearly infinite, polymorphous ways, with large consequences for women and others- consequences that themselves are very different for different people and which make potent oppositional international movements difficult to imagine and essential for survival.
 One important route for reconstructing socialist-feminist